eddlev/vm4ai-web/README.md

 ## License

+This site's own code and content are © Edward Levin (VM4AI) — all rights reserved.
+The bundled web fonts are licensed under the SIL Open Font License (see OFL-Space-Grotesk.txt and OFL-JetBrains-Mono.txt).

 The AIR framework is licensed **Apache-2.0** — see [vm4ai-air-kit](https://github.com/eddlev/vm4ai-air-kit).
 The **AIR** and **VM4AI** names and the dot-in-frame mark are **not** granted by that license; please don't use the marks to imply endorsement or affiliation.
 See [air-brand/USAGE.md](https://github.com/eddlev/air-brand/blob/main/USAGE.md).
 The "Made with AIR" stamp is welcome on genuine AIR-built projects.

 — [vm4ai.com](https://vm4ai.com)